![]() |

 -

-These are Sparpreis (savings) advance-purchase fares with variable prices & limited availability at each price level.
+Sparpreis (savings) advance-purchase fares have dynamic pricing like airlines & limited availability at each price level.
 They are only good for the specific train you book, limited refunds, no changes to travel plans.
 A round trip is two one-ways.
 If you're happy to book ahead and commit to a specific train, this is what you want.
 Book early & avoid popular days for the cheapest prices.

 -